tylerjmorg/dos/README.md

 # Document Organization System
-The Document Organization System can also be refered to as the *DOS*.
+The Document Organization System can also be referred to as the *DOS*.

 >Author: Tyler Morgan
 >